On convergence rate for Erlang--Sevastyanov type models with infinitely many servers: Introduction

-as $\Delta \downarrow 0$; note that for {\em continuous} intensities this definition is strict.
-Here $X_t = (n_t; X^0_t; X^1_t, \ldots, X^n_t)$ where each $X^i, \, 1\le i \le k$, stands for the elapsed service time of the corresponding customer, while $X^0$ signifies the time from the most recent {\em arrival.} This makes sense mainly for states where \(n_t=0\); however, for simplicity of presentation we keep the same notations for all states; just for \(n\ge 1\), \(X^0\) must coincide with one of the other \(X^i\) values.
-Every customer with the elapsed time of service \(X^i\) is served by the corresponding server also with some intensity \(h(X^i)\); respectively, the vector \((X^1_t, \cdots, X^n_t)\) consists of all such elapsed times of all different customers currently present in the system; the meaning of \(X^0_t\) was explained earlier.
+as $\Delta \downarrow 0$; actually, for {\em continuous} intensities this definition is strict but continuity will not be assumed.
+Here $X_t = (n_t; x^0_t; x^1_t, \ldots, x^{n_t}_t)$ where \(n_t\) signifies the number of customers in the system at time \(t\), each $x^i_t, \, 1\le i \le n_t$, stands for the elapsed service time of the corresponding customer at time $t$, while $x^0_t$ signifies the time from the most recent {\em arrival.} The latter makes sense mainly for states where \(n_t=0\); however, for simplicity of presentation we keep the same notations for all states; just for \(n\ge 1\), \(x^0\) must coincide with one of the other \(x^i\) values (namely, with the minimal one).
+Every customer with the elapsed time of service \(x^i\) is being served by the corresponding server also with some intensity \(h(X^i)\); respectively, the vector \((x^1_t, \cdots, x^n_t)\) consists of all such elapsed times of all different customers currently present in the system; the meaning of \(x^0_t\) was explained earlier.

-In such a state space the process $X_t$ is definitely Markov; however, for discontinuous intensities $\lambda(\cdot)$ a justification of existence of the process is needed, which issue will be discussed in the sequel, with a reference to \cite{Davis} and \cite{zv-mprf}.
+In such a state space the process $X_t$ is definitely Markov; however, for discontinuous intensities $\lambda(\cdot)$ a justification of existence of the process is needed, which issue was discussed, e.g., in \cite{Davis} and \cite{zv-mprf}.
+In particular, in \cite{Davis} it has been proved that the process defined in such a way is well-defined and is strong Markov, which will be useful in the sequel.

 The problem addressed in this paper is convergence rate to the stationary regime under appropriate conditions.
-Recently such convergence rate was studied for the case where \(\lambda\) may only depend on \(k\) but not on other continuous variables.
-Here we address a significantly more general case.
-The price for this generality is that the explicit formulae due to Fortet and Sevastyanov for the stationary distribution are not available any more (but, of course, modelling is available).
+Recently such convergence rate was studied for the case where \(\lambda\) may only depend on \(n\) -- the number of customers on service -- but not on other continuous variables.
+Here we address a more general case.
+The price for this generality is that the explicit formulae for the stationary distribution due to Fortet and Sevastyanov are not valid any more (but, of course, modelling is available).